Jengamon/magus-scheme/README.md

 #### VM/Treewalk

 VM is an interpreter that relies on the compiler converting code into bytecode before it can execute.
-Treewalk is one that only needs macros to be interpreted by the compiler to get the resulting code.

 ## Numbers